 When to File T5

-All taxpayers must submit the T5 slips before the last day of February, in the year after the taxation year to which the T5 applies.
-Failure to include T5 slips in your income for the second time in four years will result in penalties from the CRA.
+All taxpayers should receive their T5 slips before the last day of February, and submit it as part of their tax return at the end of April.
+Failure to include T5 slips in your income for the second time in four years will likely result in penalties from the CRA.
 This includes interest on the balance due.
 The CRA expects taxpayers that receive late or amended T5 slips to file the T1-ADJ (adjustment request) immediately to report their income discrepancy.Easy, fast, and even fun.
 Wealthsimple Tax is CRA-certified tax software that you’ll actually want to use.
 And you only pay what you want, no catch — get started.